-The main part of the blog; Blogs consist of a series of articles usually displayed in reverse chronological order, the most recent at the top.
+The main part of the blog; Blogs consist of a series of articles, often called posts, usually displayed in reverse chronological order, the most recent at the top.
 This is usually the main content of the blog.
 The entries may be organised into categories with the facility of opening only entries in a particular category.

 Pages, like the one you are reading now, stand outside the chronological flow of posts.
 They do not have categories and tags.
 Pages are used to provide extra information, for example about this blog, on a standard blog.
 Pages may be used extensively on sites that are not focused on the latest updates, School Websites, or Resource blogs for example.

 Reading blogs can be more like a conversation than a lecture.
 Readers can usually comment on articles in a blog.
 You can read the comments of others and join in.
 Bloggers often comment back.